Leicestershire County Councillor - Cosby and Countesthorpe Ward including Foston, Kilby and South Whetstone.

-“I am privileged to be able to help others succeed by pursuing my passion for people, business, innovation and skills.
+“I am privileged to be able to help others succeed by pursuing my passion for people, business, innovation, skills and our social fabric.
 I get to work with a wide variety of businesses; education and technical experts and represent thousands of people and small businesses across the East Midlands; ensuring that their voices are heard with senior stakeholders; politicians and Government agencies alike.

 As a mature business person and ex-job hunter himself, Les is profoundly aware of the challenges faced by the over 50’s who are finding re-employment challenging and witnessing first-hand the enormous impacts that unemployment can have on family life.

-Now a champion for the 3rd Age (Over 50’s), Les and a small team launched a new recruitment and placement job board specialising in the over 50’s who possess immense business and economic expertise and have the experience to identify new opportunities, attract investment; build businesses and create jobs.
-Les is also in discussions with Higher Education and global research groups about the challenges and opportunities for the over 50’s and collectively, we look forward to making a real difference to the lives and opportunities of real people living and working in the third age and to lobbying Government.
+Now a champion for the 3rd Age (Over 50’s), Les and a small team are focused on highlighting the vast potential of the over 50’s who possess immense business and economic expertise and have the experience to identify new opportunities, attract investment; build businesses and create jobs.
+Les is also in discussions with Higher Education and global research groups about the challenges and opportunities for the over 50’s and collectively, we look forward to making a real difference to the lives and opportunities of real people living and working in the third age.